Python bindings

 assert decoded.sequence_record() == "xr 7 0x55"

-The small helper scripts in python/pptool.py and tests/test2.py now use the same conservative defaults as the shared C++ workflow: 2s readback timeout protection and a 10s streamer-completion timeout, with timeout=0 still disabling the readback timeout.
+The small helper scripts in python/pptool.py and tests/test2.py use the same conservative defaults as the shared C++ workflow: 2s readback timeout protection and a 10s streamer-completion timeout, with timeout=0 disabling the readback timeout.

 Testing expectations